Annual Traditions

 • KEY Project ʻEke Makana (gift bag)

-• Recognition as the Koʻolau Premier Sponsor on all event publicity material, pre- and post-event.
+• Recognition as the Koʻolau Premier Sponsor via collaborated post on Instagram and Facebook

 • Recognition as Koʻolau Premier Sponsor on dedicated website page